Q. Where do you go to university, and what do you study?

 JW: I’m in my third year at Bath, where I’m studying Physics.
 I’ve always enjoyed Maths but chose Physics as, in addition to the theoretical side, it also gives the opportunity to get involved with lots of interesting practical experiments.

-Q. What attracted you to the Asta internship programme?
+Q. What attracted you to the Asta Undergraduate Placement?

-Q. What type of work have you done during your internship?
+Q. What type of work have you done during your placement?

-Q. What’s the biggest challenge you have faced during your internship?
+Q. What’s the biggest challenge you faced during your placement?

 Q. How would you describe the culture at Asta?

-Q. Any advice for students considering an internship in insurance?
+Q. Any advice to students considering a placement in insurance?

-Q. What are your interests outside studying and working at Asta?
+Q. What are your interests outside of studying and working at Asta?

-Q. Where do you see yourself in 5 years time?
+Q. Where do you see yourself in five years?